ASDosjani/opi5-fan-control/README.md

 ![image](https://user-images.githubusercontent.com/62965528/235144283-13e8825a-af22-48e3-85d1-1ecaf23eeb8a.png)

 ## Note

 This script has been successfully tested on an Orange Pi 5.
 However, it should also work on other Orange Pi's.
+I use this small fan included with the heatsink like this: